 The pandemic has impacted us in a lot of ways, mostly making experiences more uncertain and raising a lot of questions.
-However, if you are injured, or involved in a Denver car accident, then be sure to call 911 and/or get yourself to the ER at the hospital, as you normally would.
+However, if you are injured, or involved in a car accident, then be sure to call 911 and/or get yourself to the ER at the hospital, as you normally would.
 Doctors have stated that emergency rooms are safe, and you should go if you need to.
 Do not avoid the hospital because of the coronavirus pandemic.
+It is important to consult with an experienced car accident lawyer in Denver, as you may be entitled to compensation.

 Call the hospital ahead of time, if possible, so you know what to expect.
 In some cases, when you arrive at the hospital you will be met outside by hospital staff who are there to guide coronavirus-related patients to a certain area to get help.
 While hospitals are seeing daily coronavirus-related patients, they are not typically overcrowded due to the pandemic.